PerimeterX/perimeterx-nginx-plugin/README.md

   - If the PerimeterX Lua module is enabled on `location /`, the routes are already open and no action is necessary.

-  - If the PerimeterX Lua module is *NOT* enabled on  `location /`, the following must be added to your server block for NGINX:
+  - If the PerimeterX Lua module is *not* enabled on  `location /`, add to your server block for NGINX:

   ```lua
   server {